Skip directly to content

 City in Sweden

-The food retail industry is an important part of Swedish industry and a large employer, providing a livelihood for more than 100,000 people.
-The sector is important for young people, who account for roughly a quarter of the total number of those employed.
-In the countryside, grocery stores often serve as a community hub, offering pharmacy, post and banking services in addition to groceries.
+The sector is important for young people, who account for a third of the number of those employed.
+In the countryside, grocery stores often serve as a community hub, offering pharmaceutical products, postal services and parcel collection in addition to groceries.

-In recent years, growth in the food retail industry has been strongest in the discount segment, where Willys is the leading player.
-The discount segment represents almost a fifth of the market and can be divided into two sub-segments, hard discount and soft discount.
-The biggest difference between the two consists of their offering and the breadth of their assortments.
-During the last five years up to 2021, average annual growth for the discount segment was around 7%, compared with just over 3% for the market as a whole.
+For some time now, growth in food retail has been strongest in the discount segment, where Willys is the leading player.
+The discount segment represents just over a fifth of the market and is divided into two sub-segments: hard discount and soft discount.
+The biggest differences between the segments consist of the offering and breadth of assortment as well as the peripheral services offered.
+During the years 2019–2024, average annual growth for the discount segment is estimated at around 10%.
+This is compared with the market’s average annual growth of approximately 5%.
+In recent years, hypermarkets represented the fastest-growing segment after discount, accounting for just over 25% of the market.
+Traditional grocery is the largest segment, accounting for just over a quarter of the market.
+During 2019–2024, average annual growth for hypermarkets and traditional grocery is estimated at 5% and 4%, respectively.

-Development during 2022
+Development during 2025

 Sources: Swedish Food Retail Index (Swedish Food Retailers Federation in cooperation with HUI Research) and Axfood’s estimates based on public information.